-The contractor shall clear the right-of-way of their proposed Scout Motors Drive alignment to facilitate the relocation of the Dominion Energy overhead power distribution line along the new SCDOT right-of-way.
-The relocation will include removal of portions of the distribution line along existing Community Road and construction of new distribution facilities at the back of the right-of-way along the new Scout Motors Drive.
+Within 45 days of NTP the The contractor shall clear the right-of-way of the proposed Scout Motors Drive Connector Road alignment to facilitate the relocation of the Dominion Energy overhead power distribution line along the new SCDOT right-of-way.
+The relocation will include removal of portions of the distribution line along existing Community Road and construction of new distribution facilities along the back of the right-of-way along the new Scout Motors Drive.
 The timing of the relocation is critical to allow work to begin along Community Road and the Contractor shall closely coordinate with Dominion Energy to facilitate an early relocation.